pdjr-signalk/signalk-sensor-log/README.md

 concerned with some aspect of the plugin's operation.
 Proceed with first configuration by:

+1. Expand the _rrdservices_ configuration tab and confirm that the service connection settings conform to the connection
 1. Expand the _rrdserver_ configuration tab and confirm that the server connection details correspond with the service configuration you implemented in the previous section.